 At the beginning of the registration or renewal process, FAO will inform them of the corresponding cost and the reimbursement process.
 They will then have the opportunity to confirm their willingness to reimburse FAO for the costs incurred.

 After receiving each reimbursement, FAO will issue an official receipt, if requested.

 Please direct any additional queries concerning registration to IPPC@fao.org with subject ISPM 15.

-If you are already a OCS user and have forgotten your password or username, please do the following: Go to http://ocs.ippc.int/index.html and click on "Forgot your password?" or "Forgot your Username?".
-Enter your email address in the field and click "Submit".
-You will receive an email with a link to reset your password or a reminder of your username.
-Note that some email systems consider messages from the IPPC OCS (IPPC-OCS@fao.org) as spam.
-If you do not receive the login information please check your email software s spam folder.
+If you are already an OCS user and have forgotten your password, please go to https://ocs-new.ippc.int/ and click on "Reset password".
+Enter your email address in the field and click "Send Email".
+You will receive an email with a link to reset your password.
+Note that some email systems may consider messages from the IPPC OCS (IPPC-OCS@fao.org ) as spam.
+If you do not receive the login information please check your email software’s spam folder.

 The classification of comments and their definitions are below:

 ⋅ EDITORIAL: This type of comment clarifies or simplifies the text without changing the meaning.
 This includes spelling or grammatical corrections, suggestions of different but equivalent words, and simplification of sentence structure.

 ⋅ SUBSTANTIVE: This type of comment takes into account conceptual changes and the addition of new aspects or ideas.
 This class of comments contains additions or extensions as well as changes, reorganization of the text or deletions resulting in alteration of the content of a sentence / paragraph / section of the draft.
 It is that this point is addressed in the revision process in some way.